TristanRhodes/tristanrhodes.github.io/_posts/2021-12-19-tokenisation.markdown

 ### "Parsing" a complete DayTime

 Our DayTime object is composed of two parts, the Day and the Time.
-All we need now s#is to create a simple parser that takes an array of Tokens[] and populates the fields in a DayTime object.
+All we need now is to create a simple parser that takes an array of Tokens[] and populates the fields in a DayTime object.

 ```csharp
 public class DayTime